 The University of Tampa Camerata is a select chamber choir for women's voices (16-20), and membership is by audition only.
 The group performs challenging repertoire for women's voices of all genres and historical periods.
 The group sings with and without a conductor and regularly performs on and off campus.
 Auditions are held at the beginning of fall and spring semesters.
 The course may be repeated.
 MUS 246 0-1 credit, audition required.
 Contact conductor, Ryan Hebert.

 University Chorus (Sopranos and Altos)

 The University Chorus - Sopranos and Altos is an open-enrollment vocal ensemble.
 Students who have an interest in singing, regardless of major, are invited to enroll without audition.
 The University Chorus - Sopranos and Altos will perform one or two concerts per semester.
 The course will focus on the development of healthy vocal technique, sight-reading skills and performance skills.
 The course may be repeated.
 MUS 295, 0-1 credit, no audition required.
-Contact conductor, Rodney Shores.
+Contact conductor, Deah McReynolds.

 University Chorus (Tenors and Basses)